NOAA-OWP/SoilFreezeThaw/INSTALL.md

 Run: <a href="https://github.com/NOAA-OWP/SoilFreezeThaw/blob/master/run_sft.sh">./run_sft.sh</a> PFRAMEWORK (from SoilFreezeThaw directory)
 </pre>

-## Nextgen framework mode example
+## Nextgen framework mode examples
 We provide three examples here to run and test SFT (coupled/uncoupled modes) in the nextgen framework.
-- Example 1: SFT standalone example (uses prescribed ground surface temperature; same as Synthetic test)
+- Example 1: SFT standalone example (uses prescribed ground surface temperature; same as Synthetic test).
+This method should only be used for testing purposes.
-- Example 2: Integrated models (SLoTH+PET+SMP+SFT+CFE) example without NOAH-OWP-Mod (uses prescribed ground surface temperature)
+- Example 2: Integrated models (SLoTH+PET+SMP+SFT+CFE) example without NOAH-OWP-Mod (uses prescribed ground surface temperature).
-- Example 3: Integrated models (SLoTH+SMP+SFT+CFE/LASAM) example with NOAH-OWP-Mod
+- Example 3: Integrated models (SLoTH+SMP+SFT+CFE/LASAM) example with NOAH-OWP-Mod where NOAH-OWP-Mod provides the ground surface temperature to SFT.

 ### Build
 See general [instructions](https://github.com/NOAA-OWP/ngen/wiki/NGen-Tutorial#running-cfe) for building models in the ngen framework.
+Note that ngen cmake flag can be set (i.e., `NGEN_WITH_EXTERN_ALL=ON`) to build SLoTH, CFE, PET, Noah-owp-modular (more details are provided below).

 Specific instructions for building an integrated system: